 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Kathmandu Holdings Limited is an apparel manufacturing business based in Australia.
-Kathmandu Holdings shares (KMD) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Kathmandu Holdings shares (KMD) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Kathmandu Holdings has a trailing 12-month revenue of around $848.6 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Kathmandu Holdings

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.